-Today Kalithea Springs is considered as one of the most distinctive landmarks on the island of Rhodes.
+Today Kalithea Springs is considered one of the most distinctive landmarks on the island of Rhodes.

-Although the spa is no longer in operation, this fabulous building and unique architectural monument, surrounded by palms and pine trees, has been recently restored, converted to dinning and cafe facilities.
+Although the spa is no longer in operation, this fabulous building and unique architectural monument, surrounded by palms and pine trees, has been recently restored, converted to dining and cafe facilities.

 The exotic vegetation combined with emerald waters of Kalithea’s cove match perfectly with this idyllic scenery of the surroundings creates a fabulous picturesque combination of beauty coming right out from the cinema of the past times.
 Kalithea is about 8km from the Rhodes’ town-center, along the eastern coast of the island.
 It can be easily reached by public transport.
 You can also get there by boat.
 There are several departing from Mandraki harbor.